Cm-humanremains/Projects/README.md

 attempt at a project when doing front -end and it is really great.

 The third project is a python script I worked on after being inspired by a mentor who was helping with front-end.
-I eventually went down a rabbit hole and found a great YouTube channel by John Rooney and teh result was a full fledged pyhton webscraper for stock data.
+I eventually went down a rabbit hole and found a great YouTube channel by John Rooney and the result was a full fledged pyhton webscraper for stock data.